 In many cases, the sexual abuse occurred years ago.
 That’s why many victims are often reluctant to come forward.
 So much time has passed, and they falsely believe there’s nothing they can do about what happened to them.

 Under current Pennsylvania state law, adults who were sexually abused as children (under 18 years old) can take legal action until they are 30 years old, in most cases.
 Many Pennsylvania politicians want to change this law, removing the statute of limitations for taking civil action in child sex abuse cases.
 As a result, adults of any age could hold their abusers accountable at any time in their lives.

 But even if you believe the statute of limitations has expired, don’t simply assume you have no legal options.
 Schedule an appointment with our law firm.
 We are aware of the sensitive nature of such cases.
 That is why we promise to respect your privacy and to handle your case in a thorough, timely manner.

 The emotional scars of sexual abuse can last a lifetime.
 Put your trust in us.
-Contact our law firm 24 hours a day.
+We’re available for you to contact our law firm 24 hours a day.
 Our Western, PA personal injury attorneys are here for you when you need us most.